snooppr/shotstars/README.md

 - [X] Shotstars offers a scan history with a selection of previously registered projects for quick checking.
 - [X] Shotstars generates CLI/HTML reports *(stats, time periods, duplicate user activity, urls)*.
 - [X] Shotstars can simulate results, documented hack: a function designed to check the utility's operation *(to make sure)* on dead/stable repositories without moving stars.
+- [X] Shotstars calculates to the minute and displays the time when the github rescan restriction is lifted *(if token is not used)*.
 - [X] Shotstars is created for people and works out of the box, OS support: Windows7+, GNU/Linux, Android *(the user [does not need](https://github.com/snooppr/shotstars/releases): technical skills; registration/authorization on Github and even the presence of Python)*.
 - [X] Shotstars processes tasks with jet speed and for free *(cross-platform open source software, donations are welcome)*.